With more Americans living into fragility, POAs and other advanced directives are becoming more important.

 Alzheimer’s Disease, Parkinson’s Disease, ALS and other maladies can eventually rob people of the ability to articulate their wishes, and this is a major reason why people opt for a Health Care Power of Attorney or a Living Will.
 There are differences between the two.

 A Health Care Power of Attorney (also called a “healthcare proxy”) allows an Agent to make medical decisions for a Principal, should that loved one become incapacitated or mentally incompetent.
-A person does not have to be facing death for a HCPOA to be put into effect.
+A person does not have to be facing death for a HCPOA to be put into effect, only where a condition or other event exists that a principal becomes incapacitated.

-A Living Will gives an assignee similar powers of decision, but this advanced directive only applies when someone faces certain death.
+A Living Will is a legal document that gives an assignee similar powers of decision, but this advanced directive only applies when someone faces certain death.
 It may articulate whether the loved one wants to be hospitalized at the end of life, or have surgery, blood transfusions, resuscitation, or other medical procedures administered.
 The assignee has the authority to carry out the wishes of the incapacitated party.

 It is a wise move to draft these documents and have them in place before a diagnosis of some degenerative or crippling disease, or at least immediately after one.
 A HCPOA or Living Will must comply with state laws.